ChenWu98/unified-generative-zoo/README.md

 # A Unified Interface for Guiding Generative Models <br> (2D/3D GANs, Diffusion Models, and Their Variants)

+## Note
+1. Paper will be arxived soon.

 ## Overview

 GANs, VAEs, and normalizing flows are usually characterized as deterministic mappings from **isometric Gaussian** latent codes to images.